Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Greenville, NC.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels increase home value in Greenville, SC.
+Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems, according to a Zillow study.